mbalous/blog/minimal_cpp_fmt.md

 ```

 ### Mind the gap
 The implementation described here skips on what many would consider essential features, such as detecting unused / missing arguments and extended formatting directives.
 These are left as excercises for someone else as this is all I have time for right now.
-A side-effect of letting provided arguments drive the formatting-loop is that the input-string has to be scanned once per argument, this may be to slow for performance-sensitive code with long specifications and/or many arguments.
+A side-effect of letting provided arguments drive the formatting-loop is that the specification has to be scanned once per argument, this may be to slow for performance-sensitive code with long specifications and/or many arguments.

 Until next time; be well,<br/>
 A